GSoC Project Ideas 2026

 WebSocket-based synchronization between VPN servers and OpenWISP.

-Automated packaging for major Linux distributions.
+Automated packaging for major Linux distributions (DEB and RPM).

 Structured logging with proper log rotation.

-Automated tests to ensure reliability and stability.
+Automated tests to ensure reliability and stability:

 Comprehensive documentation, including setup guides and best practices.